| 2025-09-10 | SARL 0.15.0 |

 To configure and install AutoLaTeX, you will need GNU make.

-to compile and install AutoLaTeX.
+You need to install the package Compress::Zlib to compile and install AutoLaTeX.
 This package is not required for the execution of AutoLaTeX.
-In addition, to compile AutoLaTeX, you need to install the 'msgfmt
+In addition, to compile AutoLaTeX, you need to install the 'msgfmt' command which is a part of 'gettext'.

 To use AutoLaTeX, you will require: